Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 source: The source that I have taken data from.

 abbreviation: The name of inscription

-location: the main discovered location of that inscription.
+location: The main discovered location of that inscription.

 translation: 1: if I have the translation of that inscription, 0: if I have not.